task-proxemics/XLeRobot/README.md

 ### 📜Basic Specs

-- **Weight**: ~12kg.
+- **Weight**📏: ~12kg.
 Easily lifted by an adult.
-- **Workspace**: H: ~0.5-1.25m, W: ~0.36m from the cart edge.
+- **Workspace**🦾: H: ~0.5-1.25m, W: ~0.36m from the cart edge.
 Capable of many household tasks.
+- **Battery**🔋:
+  - 300W max out: sufficient for powering 12V version dual arm + lekiwi base + RasberryPi (~180W max)
+  - 288Wh capacity: can normally operate for 10hrs+
-- **Battery**: 288Wh capacity, 300W max out, 280W max in.
-Operate for 10hrs and 1hr to get fully charged.
-Optional solar panels.
+  - 280W max in: 1hr to get fully charged
+  - Optional solar panels☀: for endless recharging

 > [!NOTE]
 > *All computing is handled by your PC—Raspberry Pi only manages data communication via WiFi  📶*